 University of Utah

 Established in 1850, The University of Utah provides a choice from 100 undergraduate and more than 90 graduate programs.
-Milken Institute rankings place the institution at No. 1 in the country for technology commercialization, making it an excellent choice for prospective entrepreneurs of the future.
+Milken Institute rankings place the institution at No. 1 in the country for technology commercialization, making it an excellent choice for future business leaders.

-Looking for a program that’ll throw you into the deep end and give you real, tangible experience?
-This major is very hands-on, offering students opportunities and activities to engage with the Lassonde Entrepreneur Institute.
-Your residence could even be the well-known Lassonde Studios, a hugely innovative space for budding entrepreneurs.
+Looking for a top entrepreneurship program that’ll throw you into the deep end and give you real, tangible experience?
+This major is very hands-on, offering business students opportunities and activities to engage with the Lassonde Entrepreneur Institute.
+Your residence could even be the well-known Lassonde Studios, a hugely innovative space for aspiring entrepreneurs.

 Tuition at the University of Utah is charged on a per-credit hour basis, with some variation depending on the number of hours taken.
 For a breakdown of freshman and sophomore tuition fees, click here for state residents or here for out-of-state applicants.
 Fee breakdowns are also available.